-For a good shadow color I usually adjust the base color I’m shading with by cranking the saturation down and the brightness way up.
+For a good shadow color, I adjust the base color I’m shading with by cranking the saturation down and the brightness up.

 If you only learn two gestures when using Paper, make them Rewind and Zoom.

 I’m going to let you in on a little secret.
-The first couple of months I used Paper by 53, I absolutely hated the Rewind feature because I couldn’t use it consistently.
+The first couple of months I used Paper by 53, I hated the Rewind feature because I couldn’t use it consistently.
 It pissed me off so much, that I gave up and used the eraser instead.
-I would have killed for a button with multiple undos back then…
+I would have killed for a software button that triggered an undo back then…

 portal loupe that can be moved around or dismissed by tapping outside of it.

 Well there you have it.
 I hope this has served as a good introduction to Paper by 53, how to use the tools, the gestures, and a taste of what is possible with the app.